 Police, court and prison personnel statistics

-Data extracted in July 2018.
+Data extracted in July 2021.

-Planned article update: August 2020.
+Planned article update: July 2022.

-This article presents personnel statistics for police, courts, and prisons in the European Union for the period 2008 to 2017, including the number of employees and the proportion of women.
-The statistics are based on figures provided by national police, courts, and prison administrations.
+This article presents personnel statistics for police, courts, and prisons in Europe, including the number of employees and the proportion of women.
+Most results are from the period 2008 to 2019.

-One police officer per 307 people
+One police officer per 299 people

-One in six police officers is a woman
+One in six police officers is female

-In the EU, on average for the period 2015 to 2017, slightly more than one in six, police officers were women (or 17.7 %).
-There are large differences between EU countries, as illustrated in Figure 2.
-The highest proportion of female police officers was in Lithuania (37.5), followed by Latvia (36.2), Estonia (35.0), Netherlands (32.3), and Sweden (32.6 %).
+In the EU, on average for the period 2017 to 2019, slightly more than one in six police officers were women (17.4 %).
+There are large differences between EU Member States, as illustrated in Figure 2.
+The highest percentage of women police officers was in Lithuania (39.3 %), followed by Latvia (39.2 %), Estonia (35.3 %), the Netherlands (33.7 %), and Sweden (32.6 %).
 In all EU countries, with the exception of Luxembourg and Bulgaria, the percentage of women among police officers in the period 2017-2019 increased compared to the average for the period 2016-2018.

-1.66 million police officers in the EU
+About 1.49 million police officers in the EU

 In 19 EU Member States, more than half of professional judges are women

-Stable government expenditure on police, courts, and prison personnel
+Government expenditure on police, courts, and prisons

 Source data for tables and graphs

 - 1993-2007: number of police officers

-- 2008 – 2017: number of police officers, professional judges, prison personnel
+- 2008-2019: number of police officers, professional judges, prison personnel; total, men and women

 - Metadata: Persons in the criminal justice system (ESMS metadata file — crim_just_esms)